1C-Company/v8-code-style/bundles/com.e1c.v8codestyle.md/markdown/scheduled-job-periodicity-too-short.md

-# The periodicity of execution a scheduled job is less than one minute.
+# The minimum job interval is 1 minute

-The periodicity of execution a scheduled job is less than one minute.
+The minimum job interval is 1 minute.

 ## Noncompliant Code Example